 Curriculum infusion engages the university community in prevention efforts by allowing prevention educators to work collaboratively with faculty members to design and deliver gender-based violence and discrimination prevention content across the curriculum.
 The process of integrating gender-based violence and discrimination prevention education into many disciplines challenges students to evaluate their beliefs about gender-based violence and discrimination and assess their knowledge of this issue on college campuses.

-- Prevention educators have facilitated interactive discussions for incoming students in the Departments of Rhetoric and Athletics, as well as the College of Law and College of Public Health, which focus on primary gender-based violence and discrimination prevention and increasing bystander intervention knowledge and skills.
+Prevention educators have facilitated interactive discussions for incoming students in the Departments of Rhetoric, American Studies and Gender, Women's and Sexuality Studies, as well as the College of Law and College of Public Health, which focus on primary gender-based violence and discrimination prevention and increasing bystander intervention knowledge and skills.